 EVERY SINGLE TRANS PERSON EXPERIENCES A DIFFERENT SET OF DYSPHORIA SOURCES AND INTENSITIES

-There is no one single trans experience, there is no standard set of feelings and discomforts, there is no one true trans narrative.
+There is no one single trans experience; there is no standard set of feelings and discomforts; there is no one true trans narrative.
 Every trans person experiences dysphoria in their own way to their own degree, and what bothers one person may not bother another.

-Ok, that disclaimer out of the way, let’s get to the meat and potatoes.
+Okay, with that disclaimer out of the way, let’s get to the meat and potatoes.